by

 Therefore I turned my heart and despaired of all the labor in which I had toiled under the sun. . . .
 For what has man for all his labor, and for the striving of his heart with which he had toiled under the sun?
 For all his days are sorrowful, and his work grievous; even in the night his heart takes no rest.
 This also is vanity. . . .
 For who can eat, or who can have enjoyment, more than I?

 Solomon admits that his quest rewarded him with a certain amount of joy, but he still found it unsatisfactory.
-We might think that with all his wealth, good health and a discerning mind, he would have had joy in abundance.
-What he accomplished, however, did not leave him with an enduring sense of well-being because his search continued after this experiment ended.
-He seems so frustrated that he says we should seize the joy as it comes along and be content with it (verse 24).
+We might think that he would have had joy in abundance with all his wealth, good health, and a discerning mind.
+However, what he accomplished did not leave him with an enduring sense of well-being because he continued searching after this experiment ended.
+Seemingly frustrated, he says we should seize the joy as it comes along and be content with it (verse 24).
 His ultimate conclusion, found in verse 26, is that God determines whether we experience joy.

 What Are People Pursuing?

 Does the fact that people laugh and diligently seek laughter indicate they are experiencing joy?
-Proverbs notes that laughter and pleasure often hide grief and sorrow (14:13).
-Indeed Proverbs frequently pictures fools laughing on the road to destruction (10:23; 26:19; 29:9).
-Wisdom also laughs (1:26).
-Proverbs shows that the difference between the fool and the wise is the timing of laughter, its cause and its object.
+Proverbs notes that laughter and pleasure often hide grief and sorrow (Proverbs 14:13).
+Indeed Proverbs frequently pictures fools laughing on the road to destruction (Proverbs 10:23; 26:19; 29:9).
+Wisdom also laughs (Proverbs 1:26).
+Proverbs shows that the difference between the fool and the wise is the timing of laughter, its cause, and its object.
 There is a time for laughter (Ecclesiastes 3:4), but Solomon's record shows that just because a person laughs does not mean he is experiencing biblical joy.
 Many other scriptures echo Solomon's conclusion.

 Could the world have the wrong object in mind in its mad pursuit of happiness?
 As we saw in the previous article, biblical love is much different from this world's concept of love.
-Biblical love is keeping God's commandments (I John 5:3).
-It is the product of God's Holy Spirit shed abroad in our hearts and our yielding to its guidance.
+Biblical love is defined as keeping God's commandments (I John 5:3).
+It is the product of God's Holy Spirit shed abroad in our hearts (Romans 5:5) and our yielding to its guidance.
 It does not arise naturally within us and frequently requires us to set our will and make sacrifices.
-We can see this clearly in Jesus' requirement to love our enemies.
+We see this clearly in Jesus' requirement to love our enemies (Matthew 5:44).

 Since love is a fruit, a product, of God's Holy Spirit, could its companion—joy—be produced in us differently?
-Like love, joy is not the product of the natural mind but the product of the supernatural Holy Spirit of God.
-If it is not a product of the natural mind, then pursuing it apart from the guidance of the Holy Spirit will produce only very limited and pale imitations of what God experiences by nature and greatly desires to be in us.
+Like love, joy is not the product of the natural mind but of the supernatural Holy Spirit of God.
+If it is not a product of the natural mind, then pursuing it apart from the guidance of the Holy Spirit will produce only very limited and pale imitations of what God experiences by nature and sincerely desires us to experience, too.

 The God who created everything is aware of all the human tragedies that have unfolded before His eyes over the past 6,000 years, and He still finds cause to be joyful.
 Our great God does not find joy in the tragedies themselves.
-His Word records times when He expressed regret, sorrow or anger over the conduct of mankind, and yet He still experiences a vibrant, lasting joy.
+His Word records times when He expressed regret, sorrow, or anger over mankind's conduct, yet He still experiences a vibrant, lasting joy.
 This seems to imply that His joy generally wells from different sources than mankind's.
 It is this joy we need to seek.

 Joy Defined